 If there is a lack of a proper judo-gi and a back number the athlete will be disqualified from the competition.
-Sewing the sign of blindness (red circle) and deafness (yellow circle) on the judo-gi is the responsibility of the participating countries.
-The local organizers should provide red and yellow stickers for the reserve judo-gis (sticker).
+Sewing the sign of blindness (red circle) and deafness (yellow circle) on the judo-gi back number is the responsibility of the participating countries.
+The local organizers should provide red and yellow stickers for the reserve judo-gi back number (sticker).